Randalls: Kohlberg Kravis Roberts & Co.

 In April 1997, buyout firm Kohlberg Kravis Roberts & Co. invested $225 million in exchange for a majority interest in the supermarket chain.
 Randalls then accelerated its growth in various markets and at the same time sold or closed a number of stores that choked advancement.
-Within a year, the company opened one store in Houston and three stores in Dallas (including two replacement stores), while closing four stores in Houston, two stores in Dallas (which were replaced) and four stores in Austin.
+Within a year, the company opened one store in Houston and three stores in Dallas (including two replacement stores), while closing four stores in Houston, two stores in Dallas as Tom Thumb (which were replaced) and four stores in Austin.

 On February 28, 1999, Randalls had 45 Houston area stores, generating $1060.2 million in annual sales.
 It had 20.3% of the Houston area grocery market.
 It had 7,876 Houston-area employees.
 Within a year before February 28, 1999, one store was opened and seven were remodeled.
 In July of that year it had 20.2% of the area market, making it the second largest grocer there.